Two popular Medigap plan options in the United States are ending in the near future.

 But there is a way to secure your Plan F or Plan C coverage today.

-Medigap Plan C and Plan F are two of the most comprehensive and most popular Medigap plan options.
+Medigap Plan C and Plan F are two of the most popular Medigap plan options because they both provide comprenhensive coverage to beneficiaries.

 Over 6 million people were enrolled in Plan F, and nearly 1.1 million people had Plan C, according to 2014 data from America’s Health Insurance Plans.